supabase-community/copycat/README.md

 // => 'Damion Brown'
 ```

-The idea is that while copycat's code is publicly known, the salt isn't publically known.
-This means that even though attackers have access to copycat's
+The idea is that while Copycat's code is publicly known, the salt isn't publically known.
+This means that even though attackers have access to Copycat's
 code, they are not able to figure out which inputs map to which outputs, since
 they do not have access to the salt.